-Work in my lab focuses on the systematics of fungi, especially insect pathogens.
-We use both modern molecular and classical morphological approaches to understand fungal relationships and make inferences about how they have evolved.
+Work in my lab focuses on the systematics and ecology of fungi, especially insect pathogens and spoilage molds.
+We use modern molecular and classical morphological approaches to understand fungal relationships and make inferences about how they have evolved.
 We are good at alpha-taxonomy, the branch of systematics in which organisms are described for the first time, given names, and placed on their rightful branches in the tree of life.
 Although it's rare to find a new species or genus of mammal or bird these days, we think that over 90% of fungal species have never been described.
 There's a surprisingly vast and interesting taxonomic frontier in mycology.

 Dr. Kathie T. Hodge